JungStar/website/content/authors/philippjung/_index.md

 ---
 Welcome to my personal website.
 I am a Software Engineer at [Volume Graphics](https://www.volumegraphics.com/), in Heidelberg, Germany.
-Previously, I obtained my bachelor's and master's degree in computer science from Heidelberg University.
+Previously, I obtained my bachelor's and master's degree in Computer Science from Heidelberg University.

 You can find my contact info on the contact tab.
-This site contains information about my career and various things I am interested in, including a small blog where I post about C++, CMake, Rust and other technical topics.
+This site contains information about my career and various things I am interested in, including a small blog where I post about C++, CMake, Rust, and other technical topics.